How long is a Travel Study course?

 If your course is not working in collaboration with a Program Provider, the preferred student to faculty ratio is adjusted accordingly.
 6-9 students: 1-2 administering faculty.
 10-20 students: 2-3 administering faculty.

-Additional faculty may at times participate but, at the Department's expense, and approval by the International Education Steering Committee.
+Additional faculty may participate but, at the Department's expense, and approval by the International Education Steering Committee.

 Who approves my application proposal?